darkrenaissance/darkfi/doc/src/philosophy/philosophy.md

   and the other by society.
 The technology we create is to solve problems that society and aligned communities have.

+## Philosophy Meetings

+Every other Wednesday at 16:00 CET, there is a meeting on [darkirc](https://darkrenaissance.github.io/darkfi/misc/darkirc/darkirc.html) in `#philosophy`.
+Come and discuss different philosophy texts with fellow community members.

 <!-- TODO:
 - liberal vs expansive democracy
 - fostering democratic orgs, democratic culture, lifecycle of an org